edisonslightbulbs/scripts/README.md

-# bin
-helper scripts to help speed things up a little
+## Helper scripts to help speed things up a little.